 2022 Legislative Campaign to End Oil Drilling Off the California Coast

 The three platforms, Eva and Emmy in Huntington Beach and Esther off Seal Beach, installed between 1963 and 1985, have operated beyond their intended lifespan and pose an ongoing risk to our coast.
-The risk of a spill more than doubles as pipelines age from 20 to 40 years.
+And that risk more than doubles as pipelines age from 20 to 40 years.

-These three platforms provide a very small amount of oil and a small number of jobs, two of which are owned by Texas companies.
+These three platforms provide a very small amount of oil and a small number of jobs.
+Two are owned by Texas companies and the third by Southern California Holding.
 Despite the California Legislature finding in 1994 that offshore oil and gas production “poses an unacceptably high risk of damage and disruption to the marine environment of the state,” these three offshore oil and gas platforms in California waters continue to operate and still remain a threat.

-With this initial horrible spill and continued leakage, we know that if we don’t decommission the oil infrastructure off our coastline, it is only a matter of “when”, not “if” the next big spill happens!
+With this initial spill and continued leakage, we know that if we don’t decommission the oil infrastructure off our coastline, it is only a matter of “when”, not “if” the next big spill happens!
+In fact, it is being reported that the safeguards for leaking oil pipes off the OC coast are not fully working.

-This is why our group, Social Compassion in Legislation is teaming up with Senator Dave Min (D-Irvine) and other committed California lawmakers, the Center for Biological Diversity, and other environmental organizations to pass legislation in 2022 which will close these three remaining free standing oil platforms in state waters and lay the path to end offshore oil drilling and production in California.
+For all these crucial reasons, our group, Social Compassion in Legislation has teamed up with Senator Dave Min (D-Irvine) and other committed California lawmakers, the Center for Biological Diversity, and other environmental organizations to pass legislation in 2022 which will close these three remaining free standing oil platforms in state waters and lay the path to end offshore oil drilling and production in California.
 Our public campaign and legislative effort will need additional partners and support.

 We Need Your Help!
 Sign Up for Our Newsletters for Action Alerts!